Dedstate/Hunyuan-Portal/README.md

 ### `chat` - Interactive Chat Session

-Starts a loop where you can send messages to the model and receive replies.
+Start a loop where you can send messages to the model and receive replies.
 Type `exit` or `quit` to end the session.

 ```bash
 python hunyuan.py chat [OPTIONS]